f-bog/pixelize-website/src/posts/how-long-will-it-take-for-my-seo-to-work.md

 title: How long will it take for my SEO to work?
 thumbnail: /img/seo-graphic.jpg
 ---
+# How long will it take for my SEO to work?

 This is a common question people ask about their SEO, but ultimately, the answer requires more questions about your specific website and business.

 Generally speaking, websites can start seeing results around the 6-9 month mark but keep in mind, SEO results grow over time, and many factors can affect this process